LiquidCake/Soft-AT/README.md

 #####
 Shutdown process wont be triggered after pressing soft power button if windows is in fullscreen dos mode (like dos game)
-Workaround is possible but would require heavy changes
+(workaround to somehow make it work is possible, but would require both hardware and sofrware changes)

 ##### force shutdown buttons
 There are 2 force shutdown buttons: